Chalk-the-walk event held in Bluefield, Princeton and Matoaka

-BLUEFIELD — The Mercer County Coalition for Healthy Communities hosted the “Chalk-the-walk” event for suicide prevention in three locations of Mercer County Wednesday.
+PRINCETON — The Mercer County Coalition for Healthy Communities hosted a “Chalk-the-walk” event in Princeton and two other locations in Mercer County Wednesday to draw awareness to suicide prevention.

 “It is National Prevention Week held by SAMSHA (Substance Abuse and Mental Health Services Administration),” said Mercer County Coalition Coordinator Candace Harless.
 “Today’s topic is suicide prevention, so we are just out here writing positive messages as a suicide prevention campaign.”